vindar/tgx/tools/mesh3d2_converter/README.md

-# TGX Mesh3D2 Converter
+# TGX Meshlet Converter

-Experimental Python tooling for building and inspecting TGX `Mesh3D2` meshes from Wavefront `.obj` files.
+Experimental Python tooling for building and inspecting TGX meshlet meshes from Wavefront `.obj` files.

 Current scope:

 - load triangular or polygonal OBJ files,
 - triangulate polygon faces,
-- split triangles into connected meshlets under the current Mesh3D2 local-index limits,
+- split triangles into connected meshlets under the current meshlet local-index limits,
 - visualize the mesh or meshlets with matplotlib,
 - print basic meshlet quality statistics.
 - estimate gross and net meshlet-cone culling efficiency across view directions,
 - compute visibility cones with an offline TGX C++ helper,
-- export a TGX `Mesh3D2` C++ header,
+- export a TGX `Mesh3D2_16b` C++ header,
-- convert an existing TGX `Mesh3D` header to `Mesh3D2` while reusing the same texture headers.
+- convert an existing TGX `Mesh3D` header to a meshlet format while reusing the same texture headers.

 This is still an experimental converter.
-The generated `Mesh3D2` files are meant to coexist with the existing `Mesh3D` format while the new runtime path is being validated.
+The generated meshlet files are meant to coexist with the existing `Mesh3D` format while the new runtime path is being validated.

 ## Python